williamking1221/201-Projects/README.md

 **[This document details the workflow](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.** We recommend that you read and follow the directions carefully while working on a project!
 While coding, we recommend that you periodically (perhaps when completing a method or small section) push your changes as explained in Section 5.

-## Developing, Running, Testing P1 NBody
+## Developing, Running, Testing Code

 You're given the outline of a class `CelestialBody` with stub or missing methods and a constructor.
 You'll add code so that the class `CelestialBody.java` works as described below.
 This class represents a celestial body such as a planet or a sun.
 You'll implement [a constructor, methods to get the state of a `CelestialBody` (getters)](#instance-variables-constructors-getters), Getters, and [methods that determine the interactions between `CelestialBody` objects due to gravitational forces](#writing-the-methods).